Africana Studies

 - Erik Johnson, PhD, Northwestern University

-Multidisciplinary and global in nature, Africana Studies provide you with access to Afrocentric and other cultural studies perspectives that inform research and teaching about African and Diasporan peoples.
+The Africana Studies curriculum offers you a multidisciplinary and global perspective.
+It provides access to Afrocentric and other cultural studies perspectives that inform research and teaching about African and Diasporan peoples.

 Visit Stetson